legalese/legalese.github.io/doc/techies.md

 * [Darmstadter precision's counterfeit](https://dl.dropboxusercontent.com/u/3308162/darmstadter%20precision's%20counterfeit%2025758526.pdf)
 * [Ken Adams on Contract Drafting](https://twitter.com/KonciseD/status/816827816125677568): "Am I restoring order to contract drafting?
 No, there never was a golden age of drafting, it's always been a mess." -- 4 Jan 2017

+## There is a better way
+* The British Nationality Act was [http://opim.wharton.upenn.edu/~sok/papers/s/p370-sergot.pdf](rewritten in Prolog) all the way back in 1986!

 ## The closest material thus far
 * [Contract as Automaton: The Computational Representation of Financial Agreements](https://financialresearch.gov/working-papers/files/OFRwp-2015-04_Contract-as-Automaton-The-Computational-Representation-of-Financial-Agreements.pdf)